Ann-Anahit/JS-Quiz/README.md

 In future implementations I would like to:

-1. Integration with Learning Platforms: Partner with educational platforms or institutions to integrate the quiz game into their curriculum or learning management systems, offering a supplementary tool for students to reinforce their knowledge of JavaScript.
+1. Integrate with Learning Platforms: Partner with educational platforms or institutions to integrate the quiz game into their curriculum or learning management systems, offering a supplementary tool for students to reinforce their knowledge of JavaScript.
 2. Expand beyond quizzes and incorporate interactive tutorials or coding challenges to provide hands-on learning experiences for users to practice JavaScript concepts in a practical setting.